 Wong suggests using oil-absorbing clay along with activated charcoal to increase the potential skin benefits.
 This detox mask, a Byrdie-editor favorite, relies on both kaolin clay and Binchotan charcoal powder (aka white charcoal, which comes from Japanese ubame oak wood) to sop up excess oil.

 The affordable price tag, easy-to-use packaging, and combination of oil-fighting kaolin clay and charcoal ingredients make this pore detox stick one the best clay masks on the market.

 If you're looking for a gentler (yet still effective) alternative to your peel-off masks, Byrdie editors highly recommend this pore-refining mask that targets blackheads and clogged pores with a blend of white China clay (aka kaolin), bamboo charcoal, and lecithin.

 Those with oily acne-prone skin, listen up: this best-selling mask is a must-have and is one of Byrdie's top charcoal mask picks.
-This clay and bamboo charcoal mask is also packed with green tea leaves to soothe the skin and organic tea tree oil to further fight breakouts.
+This clay and bamboo charcoal mask is also packed with green tea leaves meant to soothe the skin and organic tea tree oil meant to further fight breakouts.